jonathanr1212/Pneumonia_detection_NN/README.md

 ![](images/norm_hist.png)

-This is what an image histogram for a normal x-ray looks like:
+This is what an image histogram for a pneumonia x-ray looks like:

 ![](images/pnu_hist.png)